 General characteristics of included studies

-The publication date of the studies ranges from 2003 to 2021 with a marked increase in the number papers published annually from 2013 onward as illustrated in Figure .
+The publication date of the studies ranges from 2003 to 2021 with a marked increase in the number papers published annually from 2013 onwards as illustrated in Figure 2 .
 There is also an increase in the diversity of the studies, both in the study design used and the continents where the studies were conducted.

-Figure : Plot of the cumulative number of studies published yearly
+Figure 2 : Plot of the cumulative number of studies published yearly

 However, despite the increasing diversity, the vast majority of the studies were conducted in North America (N = 74), with a large predominance of studies in the United States of America (N= 62).
 The majority of the remaining studies were then located in Asia (N = 15) or in Europe (N = 6).
-South America and Africa were the least represented continents, with only 4 and 3 studies respectively.
+South America (N=4) and Africa (N=3) were the least represented continents.

 In terms of design, a similar pattern appears, with most of the studies employing a cross-sectional design (N = 72).
-The number of longitudinal studies grew steadily since 2014 and represents 17% of the papers.
+The number of longitudinal studies has grown steadily since 2014 and represents 17% of the papers.
 The duration of longitudinal studies ranged from 6 to 78 months.

 Compared to quantitative studies, qualitative studies are under-represented, with only 10 papers.
 In terms of analysis method, the most common was thematic (content) analysis (N= 5).
 The rest of the studies consisted in framework analysis (N = 2), grounded theory (N = 1), analytic induction (N = 1) and life-story interviews (N = 1).

-We only identified 2 mixed methods design were identified(Buttram and Kurtz, 2015; Halkitis et al., 2012); Buttram et al. employed a cross-sectional design for the quantitative part and in-depth interviews analyzed through grounded theory for the qualitative part while Halkitis et al used a cross-sectional quantitative survey and in-depth discovery interviews.
+We only identified 2 papers employing mixed methods design (Buttram and Kurtz, 2015; Halkitis et al., 2012); Buttram et al. used a cross-sectional design for the quantitative part and in-depth interviews analyzed through grounded theory for the qualitative part while Halkitis et al used a cross-sectional quantitative survey and in-depth discovery interviews.

 The first systematic reviews and meta-analyses were published, in 2016, while the first interventional studies were published in 2020.

-Finally, the median sample size of the studies was 450 (range : 15 - 24 274) and the mean age of the participants, when reported ranged from 16 to 58 years.
+Finally, the median sample size of the studies was 450 (range : 15 - 24 274) and the mean age of the participants, when reported, ranged from 16 to 58 years.

 Subpopulations studied

-Fewer than half of the studies (N = 48 ) focused on a subpopulation of MSM.
-In this review, we identified 6 types of MSM subpopulations studied in syndemic literature : (a) young MSM and older MSM ; (b) MSM from a racial/ethnic minority ; (c) MSM living with HIV ; (d) MSM engaged in sex work ; (e) Men who have Sex with Men and Women (MSMW) ; and (f) transgender MSM.
+Fewer than half of the studies (N = 48 ) focused on a subpopulation of MSM, of those, we identified 6 types of MSM subpopulations studied : (a) young MSM and older MSM ; (b) MSM from a racial/ethnic minority ; (c) MSM living with HIV ; (d) MSM engaged in sex work ; (e) Men who have Sex with Men and Women (MSMW) ; and (f) transgender MSM.

 Among studies focusing on a specific age group, 12 studies focus on young adults, 2 studies focus on older MSM(Halkitis et al., 2012; Zepf et al., 2020) and 1 study focuses on adolescents(Perry et al., 2019).
 Of note, the two studies on older MSM are both entirely composed of a sample of older MSM living with HIV.